 One of the most dangerous and popular pesticides in the world, chlorpyrifos has been shown to increase the risk of learning disabilities, like ADHD, developmental delay and autism, and was on track to be fully banned in the US earlier this year.

-After years of research, the Environmental Protection Agency determined that every instance of the use on food crops of the pesticide posed risks to human health and concluded that its continued use violated federal law.
+After years of research, the Environmental Protection Agency determined that every instance of the pesticide being used on food crops posed risks to human health and concluded that its continued use violated federal law.

 More than a decade earlier, the indoor use of the pesticide had been outlawed because of the grave health risks it posed and as more data became available, its full elimination was planned.
 But then Scott Pruitt was appointed director of the agency and he swiftly blocked the ban, calling for additional study.